timskillman/VSCode-Csharp/README.md

 ~~~
 code .
 ~~~
 e.
-Create a new file by selecting the 'New File' icon (on the 'HELLOWORLD' tab)
+Create a new file by selecting the 'New File' icon (on the 'HELLOWORLD' tab)\n
 f.
 Now enter the following C# program as a test ..
 ~~~
 using System;